 Advantages of multi-project panelizationAt its core, the main advantage of panelizing multiple projects together is to save money.
 When receiving a quote from Bittele, it can be easily noticed that 2 separate quotes for 2 similar PCB’s would exceed the cost of having those same two projects panelized together onto one board.
 This is due to the set-up costs that you save by choosing to go with panelization.
 There are NRE, tooling and shipping costs for every project and having multiple un-panelized projects means you have to pay these fees multiple times.
 When multiple projects are panelized onto one board, the tooling and NRE charges only occur once.
 Since your boards are together, both projects will obviously be shipped at the same times, saving the shipping costs that would occur with 2 separate shipments.

-If you are unsure with how to go about panelizing your projects, a short guide that instructs on how to do this can be found here.
+If you are unsure with how to go about panelizing your projects, see our a short guide that instructions on how to panelize your pcbs .